Use your domain for a static website in an Amazon S3 bucket

 -

-Choose the S3 bucket, for example,
+Choose your S3 bucket for the subdomain, for example,

-s3-website-us-west-2.amazonaws.com (example.com)
+s3-website-us-west-2.amazonaws.com (www.example.com)

 -